mathieuprog/tz_extra/README.md

 Note that a time zone may be observed by multiple countries.
 For example, the tz database version `2019c` lists 10 countries observing the time zone `Africa/Lagos`; this will result in 10 map entries for that time zone.

-You may pass the `:with_utc` option set to `true`, in order to add the UTC time zone to the list; the following map is then added:
+You may pass the `:prepend_utc` option set to `true`, in order to add the UTC time zone to the list; the following map is then added:

 ```elixir
 %{